ThomCoder/juice-shop/README.md

 overview please visit the official project page:
 <https://owasp-juice.shop>

+## Notice on fork
+This fork was created as a personal learning experiment.
+The goal here is to not just exploit the vulnerabilities in the juice shop but to also fix them afterwards.

 ## Setup

 > You can find some less common installation variations in